 My main research interest is focused on the development of such interpretation pipelines.
 As the actual signal is yet to be detected, such pipelines need to be trained and tested on simulated signal data sets.
 A major part of my past research focused on the development of detailed but fast computer simulations of the signal, to study different models of reionizations at a relatively low computational cost.
 The simulations developed by me can be found here.
-Following animation shows a comparison between a set of simulations developed by me
+Following animation shows a set of simulated reionization scenarios developed by this code

-Additionally, in the recent past and present, I have been studying different statistical estimators (such as the power spectrum, bispectrum, etc.) of the signal to identify its various unique characteristics, which can be used for the confirmative detection as well as for constraining the different reionization model parameters.
+Additionally, in the recent past and present, I have been studying different statistical estimators (such as the power spectrum, bispectrum, etc.) of the signal to identify its various unique characteristics (see my recent paper on the EoR 21-cm bispectrum), which can be used for the confirmative detection as well as for constraining the different reionization model parameters.
 As soon as the SKA becomes operational and starts observing this epoch, it will open up a new exciting phase of cosmological exploration, which will enable us to better understand the Epoch of Reionization.
 Cosmologists around the world are eagerly waiting for this upcoming new era of “21-cm cosmology” that promises to revolutionize our understanding of the history of the universe.